Scalable Reactive Atomistic Dynamics with GAIA: Introduction

-Recently, machine learning interatomic potentials (MLIPs) have emerged as a promising approach for large-scale atomistic simulations~\cite{JMAM25}.
-They have attracted considerable attention due to the ability to achieve linear computational scaling, enabling simulations of large, experimentally relevant systems.
-By learning from high-quality ab initio reference data across a broad chemical space, MLIPs enable large-scale simulations at ab initio accuracy, thereby allowing simulation techniques to narrow the gap between computations and experiments~\cite{WNWB22,LBFQ23}.
-Conversely, in the absence of sufficient and diverse training data, the performance of MLIPs deteriorates, limiting their reliability.
-This limitation, together with the absence of a general-purpose MLIP applicable across diverse simulations with a single model, highlights the need for comprehensive protocols for generating a broad spectrum of representative atomic configurations.
+Recently, machine learning interatomic potentials (MLIPs) have emerged as a promising approach for large-scale simulations~\cite{JMAM25}.
+By learning from high-quality reference data, MLIPs can approach ab initio-level accuracy while exhibiting linear computational scaling.
+As a result, they have attracted considerable attention as a route to narrowing the gap between computation and experiment in atomistic simulations~\cite{WNWB22,LBFQ23}.
+However, in the absence of sufficient and varied training data, the performance of MLIPs deteriorates, limiting their reliability.
+This limitation, coupled with the scarcity of general-purpose MLIPs capable of handling diverse chemical environments with a single model, highlights the need for comprehensive protocols for generating a wide spectrum of representative atomic configurations.

-In this paper, we introduce GAIA, a framework to generate datasets with an automated pipeline for machine learning inter-atomic potentials.
-GAIA is explicitly designed to overcome the challenges outlined above, namely, the lack of systematic strategies for sampling structural space and the difficulty of ensuring transferability in MLIPs, thereby enabling diverse simulations with a single MLIP model.
-To achieve this, GAIA employs an end-to-end process to generate a diverse ensemble of atomic configurations for MLIP training, starting from simple seed coordinate information.
+In this paper, we introduce GAIA, an automated framework for constructing reactive MLIP datasets.
+GAIA is designed to address the aforementioned challenges---namely, the lack of systematic strategies for sampling structural space across multiple chemical domains and the difficulty of ensuring transferability among them---thereby enabling a broad range of simulations with a single MLIP model.
+To this end, GAIA implements an end-to-end workflow that generates a rich ensemble of atomic configurations for MLIP training, starting from simple, user-specified seed structures.

-Using the GAIA framework, we introduce Titan25, a representative dataset comprising 1.8 millions atomic configurations across 11 elements.
-Here, we show that an MLIP model trained on the Titan25 dataset, SNet-T25, achieves good agreement with DFT and experimental results, including metal–organic adsorption distances, coalescence of carbon nanotubes, detonation product distributions, and the water–gas shift reaction mechanism (Fig.~\ref{fig:fig1}a,b).
-We also demonstrate that the SNet-T25 provides more accurate and reliable energies, forces, and geometries than current state-of-the-art models on out-of-distribution datasets.
-This establishes GAIA as a general framework for developing transferable MLIPs across diverse chemical spaces.
+Using GAIA, we construct Titan25, a dataset comprising 1.8 million atomic configurations across eleven elements.
+We show that SNet-T25, an MLIP trained on Titan25, achieves close agreement with DFT and experimental results for metal–organic adsorption distances, coalescence of carbon nanotubes, detonation product distributions, and the water–gas shift reaction mechanism (Fig.~\ref{fig:fig1}a,b).
+We also find that SNet-T25 outperforms recent state-of-the-art models on a suite of out-of-distribution benchmarks.
+Taken together, these results demonstrate that GAIA can serve as a general framework for developing transferable MLIPs across diverse, chemically reactive systems.